Last updated on January 29th, 2022 at 07:36 pm

 Bonny Barrette holds barrettes, hair ornaments, scrunchies and earrings!
 As a beginner’s sewing project, she’s perfect, because she’s a cinch to sew from fabric scraps and yarn, and will take only about an hour to make.

 - Fabric scraps for bonnet, enough to cut two 11″ circles

-- white or cream fabric for doll head, enough to cut two 6″ circles
+- cream or skin colored fabric for doll head, enough to cut two 6″ circles

 - fabric paint for facial features

 - craft yarn, 12 strands, each 3 yards long

 - fibre fill or other stuffing (I used an old cotton bed sheet ripped in strips as stuffing)